 First, let’s clean up your plant.
 This allows the plant to direct its energy to new healthy growth.

-- Remove the entire brown fronds (they will not turn green again) or the effected portion with a pair of sharp scissors or pruning shears.
+- Remove the entire brown fronds (they will not turn green again) or the affected portion with a pair of sharp scissors or pruning shears.

 - Wipe the blades of your scissors with rubbing alcohol between each snip.